-- Reviewing its own laboratory results and medical record information to verify the diagnosis - Requesting assistance from public health to contact the laboratory, if external to the facility, to save isolates; and requesting assistance from the public health laboratory to perform additional testing - Proceeding with infection control measures to protect patients, including saving suspected medical products and cessation of their use, if applicable there will likely be multiple public health teams.
+The number and composition of members of the public health outbreak response team will depend on the nature of the outbreak.
+Consider the need for staff with epidemiology, data analysis, laboratory, infection prevention, and medical expertise.
+If multiple public health agencies are involved, there will likely be multiple public health teams.
 A lead agency should be determined, and this agency will provide facilitation and coordination for the response.
 The leading agency is referred to as the "coordinating agency" in this chapter.
 Roles assigned should include designation of the team lead.
 During the investigation, the composition of the team may need to be modified.
 For complex or lengthy investigations, assess the availability of additional staff to backfill team members' routine work.
 For specific information on team member roles, see Chapter 3.

 Each entity involved in an outbreak response may have its own team.
-The leading team may be from the healthcare facility, when public health is not directly involved, or from a public health agency that coordinates with the healthcare facility team.
+The leading team may be from the healthcare facility, when public health is not directly involved, or may be a team from a public health agency that coordinates with the healthcare facility team.
 Similar strategies for team composition can be applied to teams from the healthcare facility and other agencies, although specific members and roles may vary.
 Close collaboration and coordination are needed when multiple teams are involved during a multifacility or multijurisdictional outbreak; this is described in additional detail in Chapter 7.

-5.3.1 Partners
+5.1.3.1 Partners